November 15, 2024

 FITS

 FITS may not have the name recognition of Smartwool.
-But they’re right with them in terms of quality.
-In fact, I’ll sometimes reach pick my FITS Light Hiker-Mini Crews on days when my sock drawer is full–over Smartwool and Darn Tough.
+But they're right with them in terms of quality.
+In fact, I'll sometimes pick my FITS Light Hiker-Mini Crews over Smartwool and Darn Tough on days when my sock drawer is full.

 FITS set out to make the best-fitting socks in the world.
 Their nuanced fit—made to hug the contours of your feet and widen at your calves—may give them the nod over Smartwool.
 They also have a little more Merino wool content, too, which makes them a little softer than both Smartwool and Darn Tough.
 As a bonus, FITS are also made in the United States.

-Having hiked more than 1000 miles in FITS hiking socks, I can vouch that they’re indeed comfortable and cushioned without any extra bulk or creases around your foot.
-They also have a more nuanced fit than Smartwool and Darn Tough, which keeps them comfortably snug around your hiking feet.
+Having personally hiked more than 1000 miles in FITS hiking socks, I can vouch that they're indeed comfortable and cushioned without any extra bulk or creases around your foot.
+They also have a nuanced fit, which keeps them comfortably snug around your hiking feet.
 For me, their fit, added cushion, and slightly higher wool content makes them a comfortable choice for my hikes.

 It doesn't make sense to buy the best hiking boots or hiking shoes if you're going to sabotage them with a cheap-ass pair of cotton athletic socks?!

 You see, cotton absorbs moisture and dries slowly.
-That means hot, sweaty feet in summer and cold, wet feet in winter.
-That can lead to hypothermia (thus the saying, “Cotton kills”).
+That means hot, sweaty feet in summer—increasing your odds for blisters—and cold, wet feet in winter, which can lead to hypothermia (thus the saying, "Cotton kills").
+Sweat- and water-logged socks also will wear away at the insides of your hiking shoes and hiking boots, reducing their lifespan.
+Plus, cotton socks reduce the breathability of your hiking footwear, especially waterproof hiking boots and hiking shoes.

 That's why smart hikers will gladly spend more for Merino-blend hiking socks.